 You should avoid shaving for at least 24 hours after you get a spray tan.

-Even though the DHA in a spray tan solution may have already dried, it still needs some time to form a stronger bond with your skin.
+Even though the DHA in an airbrush spray tan solution may have already dried, it still needs some time to form a stronger bond with your skin.
 If you go straight home and start shaving the same day, then you may very well scrape off half of your new tan.